kittykatattack/ga/README.md

 *Ga* is a tiny, cute and friendly system for making HTML5 games or any other kind interactive media.
-You can use it to make any kind of 2D action game you can imagine, with unbelievably tiny file sizes.
+You can use it to make any kind of 2D action game you can imagine, with unbelievably tiny file sizes (under 6.5k!)

 Take a look at the feature list and the `examples` folder to get started.
 Keep scrolling, and you'll find a complete beginner's